Reading time: 5 minutes

 Step 2: Review your investment option

-Default options are designed as an appropriate investment strategy for a large number of members across the many years they will be saving for their retirement.
+Default and MySuper investment options are designed as an appropriate investment strategy for most members across the many years they will be saving for their retirement.
 However, it may not be the right option for your particular circumstances.

 If you’re unhappy with your super account’s investment return, it’s important to understand how your money is invested.
-Most funds offer both pre-mixed investment options and options based on a specific asset class like Australian shares, property, cash or fixed interest.
+Most funds offer both pre-mixed investment options and options based on a specific asset class like Australian shares, property, cash or fixed interest, so there’s lots of choice if you would like to invest your retirement savings in a different way.

 ---|---|---|---|